hasenj/bidiweb/README.md

 If you don't care about any of that and just want to fix the paragraphs inside a specific container, just call do it with '.container *'

-    bidiweb.doit('.container *')
+    bidiweb.style('.container *')

-If you want more flexibility with less compleity, you can call `doit_css` which will use css classes 'rtl' and 'ltr'.
+If you want more flexibility with less compleity, you can call `css` which will use css classes 'rtl' and 'ltr'.

-    bidiweb.doit_css('.container *')
+    bidiweb.css('.container *')

 This way you get more control.
 You can restrict certain elements from being right-aligned via css, like this for example: